Isaac Pursell

 Isaac Pursell (June 1853 – August 9, 1910) was a Philadelphia, Pennsylvania-based architect.

 He was born at Trenton, New Jersey in 1853 and attended public schools.
 He received architectural training in the Philadelphia offices of Samuel Sloan.
 He was a prolific designer of churches located in the eastern United States.
 Many of his church designs reflect the English Gothic Revival style.
-In Philadelphia, he designed the Christ Reformed Church at Chester and 43rd Street; St. Matthews' Lutheran; St.
+In Philadelphia, he designed the Christ Memorial Reformed Episcopal Church at Chestnut and 43rd Street; St. Matthews' Lutheran; St.